Animal daily mobility patterns analysis using resting event networks: Methods

-\textit{Network motifs.} An interesting local network property are recurrent patterns, repeating themselves in a network, and usually called network motifs.
+\textit{Network motifs.} An interesting local network property is recurrent patterns, repeating themselves in a network, and usually called network motifs.
 In this study, a motif is defined as a displacement between spatio-temporal communities.
+To be more specific, two consecutive resting events occurring the same day can be interpreted as a spatio-temporal displacement between the community to which the first event belong to the community of the second event.
+We call this displacement a motif characterized by a movement between a community of origin and a community of destination that can be identical.
+A motif can be seen as an ordered pair of communities.
 Hence, for every fish and day of observation we can extract a list of daily motifs.
-Every motif is characterized by a community of origin and a community of destination that can be identical.
-Similarly to the method used in \citep{Clemente2018}, the S{\o}rensen index \citep{Sorensen1948} is used to define matrices of similarity between list of daily motifs.
-This index varies from $0$, when no agreement is found, to $1$, when the two networks are identical.
+Similarly to the method used in \citep{Clemente2018}, the S{\o}rensen index \citep{Sorensen1948} is used to define matrices of similarity between lists of daily motifs.
+This index varies from $0$, when no agreement is found, to $1$, when the two lists are identical.
 For each fish, we obtain 45 comparisons, each of them assessing the motifs similarity between two days of observation that can be used to investigate daily mobility patterns.
+More detail about the method used to compute the similarity between daily motifs are available in Appendix.